run-ai/docs/docs/admin/runai-setup/advanced/non-root-containers.md

 !!!
 Limitation
     Preventing privilege escalation at the cluster level limits non-root for all Run:AI __CLI__ users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
 To fully secure the system use _Gatekeeper_ or work with _OpenShift_.

+### Using Templates

+Another way to enforce the above flags is using [Administrative templates](../../../researcher-setup/templates/#administrative-templates).
+Templates allow you to force compliance on both the User Inteface and Command-line interface.

 ## Passing user identity
 ### Passing user identity from Identity Provider